TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ## Examples

-Here I will show how to make the most use of Custom Formats and show some personal examples that I'm using.
-That you can use to get a idea how to setup yours.
+Here I will explain how to make the most use of Custom Formats and show you some personal examples that I'm using.
+You can use these to get an idea on how to setup your own.

 All these examples make use of the [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="_blank" rel="noopener noreferrer"}